 Program to find lexicographically smallest subsequence of size k in Python

-Suppose we have a list of numbers called nums and another value k, we have to find the lexicographically smallest subsequence of size k.
+Given a list of numbers and a value k, we need to find the lexicographically smallest subsequence of size k.
+A subsequence maintains the relative order of elements from the original list.

 class Solution: